sashaoli/GiteaPanel/README_EN.md

 - Update Gitea to the latest version.

 ## Install.
 1. Download and Install the application from the deb package and launch from the main menu of your system.
+Example:
     ```
     curl -L -O https://github.com/sashaoli/GiteaPanel/releases/download/v0.5.6/giteapanel_0.5.6_amd64.deb
     sudo dpkg -i giteapanel_0.5.6_amd64.deb
     ```
     Or, to start the program, use the AppImage file.
+Example:
     ```
     curl -L -O https://github.com/sashaoli/GiteaPanel/releases/download/v0.5.6/giteapanel_0.5.6_x86_64.AppImage
     chmod +x giteapanel_0.5.6_x86_64.AppImage